Modern Minimal Perfect Hashing: A Survey: Selected Configurations

 We next look at the approaches based on bucket placement.
 The partitioned implementation of PTHash, PTHash-HEM, has the same construction time and space consumption when run on a single thread.
 However, its queries are about 10\% slower.
 Even though PHOBIC uses partitioning as well, with compact coding it loses less query time compared to PTHash.
 By using Golomb-Rice coding instead of Elias-Fano coding, PHOBIC improves the query times of PTHash.
 FCH and CHD are classical approaches that cannot directly compete with more recent constructions --- FCH is slower to construct and CHD is slower to query.
 PtrHash offers, by far, the fastest queries in the table.
 At the same time, it has very fast construction and decent space consumption.
 This makes PtrHash a good choice optimizing the overall trade-off.
+The approaches based on bucket placement achieve the smallest number of cache misses, with FCH, PHast, PtrHash, and the fixed-length coding of PTHash being very close to a single cache miss per query.
+PtrHash achieves this even for its Elias-Fano coded seeds through its cache-efficient variant.

 We now give a selection of configurations using tree-based search.
 Comparing different approaches where each is given about half an hour of construction time, RecSplit is able to produce a perfect hash function with $1.58$ bits per key.
 RecSplit starts a chain of approaches that further reduce the space consumption.
 SIMDRecSplit improves the space consumption to $1.56$ bits per key.
-Then ShockHash goes down to $1.489$ and finally \consensus achieves $1.444$ bits per key.
+Then ShockHash goes down to $1.489$ and finally \consensus achieves $1.444$ bits per key --- within 0.1\% of the lower bound.
+The most space-efficient variant of \consensus has the largest number of cache misses due to it storing each layer of the tree in an independent data structure.

 For perfect hashing through fingerprinting, we give $\gamma=1.5$ and $\gamma=5.0$ for all competitors.
 FMPH achieves the best space consumption among those.
 FiPS, with its interleaved rank data structure, needs about 0.1 bits per key more space for the smaller configuration.
 BBHash needs an additional 0.17 bits per key.
 Looking at the construction time and query time, the same configuration with FMPH is consistently faster to construct and query.
 This is partially due to its updated implementation compared to the original paper.
 Through a small number of retries, FMPHGO achieves much lower space consumption but also much slower construction.
+Especially for large values of $\gamma$, the interleaved select data structure in FiPS leads to a significant reduction in cache misses.
+However, note that FMPHGO achieves a similar query time even though it has more cache misses.